JsonObjectCompact¶

 - Returns

-when buffer capacity is insufficient. - Returns
+HAKKA_JSON_NOT_ENOUGH_MEMORYwhen buffer capacity is insufficient. - Returns

-on exception. - Exception safety: Strong guarantee.
+HAKKA_JSON_INTERNAL_ERRORon exception. - Exception safety: Strong guarantee.

 - Returns